Santes Dwynwen’s Day is the Welsh patron saint of lovers, celebrated in Wales on the 25th of January.

 She founded a convent on Llanddwyn, off the west coast of Anglesey, where a well named after her became a place of pilgrimage after her death in 465AD.
 Visitors to the well believed that the sacred fish that lived in the well could foretell whether or not their love would be fulfilled.
 The cult of Dwynwen has endured over the centuries and people have always made pilgrimages to Llanddwyn especially if they had troubles with love, to pray to Dwynwen and visit her holy well.

-Many local businesses have special cards and gifts to celebrate this special day so why not treat your loved one this January? #lovelivelocal or book a table in your favourite place and beat the valentine day rush.
+Many local businesses have special cards and gifts to celebrate this special day so why not treat your loved one this January?
+Book a table in your favourite place and beat the valentine day rush.
+We have some ideas here of other ways to romantically celebrate in North East Wales.